oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 - Office Click-to-Run Apps – This workload manages Office 365 apps on co-managed devices.
 - Windows Update Policies – Windows Update for Business policies allow deferral policies for Windows feature updates or quality updates for Windows devices managed directly by Windows Update for Business.

-With co-management disabled and no cloud integration, the agency will rely on on-premises management of the Windows workstations.
+With co-management disabled and no cloud integration, the organisation will rely on on-premises management of the Windows workstations.
 These could include utilising MECM task sequencing, MECM Compliance and Endpoint Protection policies, various scripting methods and Group Policy Preferences.

 There are many benefits to going cloud native or hybrid co-management utilising workloads weighted to Intune.
 The workstations can be managed from any internet-connected location whether that be in the office or a remote location (home, client site etc).